heritage-standards/fish/content/page/fish-terminologies.md

 last_modified_at: 2024-06-10T18:45:15
 ---

-**This page presents the FISH vocabularies in different formats, a thesaurus table structure and the latest list of candidate terms added to the thesauri.**
+**This page presents the FISH vocabularies in a number of formats, as well as providing the thesaurus table structure and the latest list of candidate terms added to the thesauri.**

 All the resources here are free to use and do not require FISH membership.